 Store bought keto chips are expensive and can be difficult to find in the supermarket.
 That is why you should make your own keto tortillas chips at home!
 I already shared with you my 4 ingredients almond flour tortillas chips recipe.
 Today, I am sharing a different keto nachos recipe version, made of a combo of healthy keto flours for an even more nourishing tortillas chips recipe.

-Almond flour – thin almond flour is always the best.
+Almond flour – fine almond flour is always the best.
 Almond meal will work but the color of the chips will be darker.

 Coconut flour – make sure you are using fresh coconut flour with no lumps for precision